Our vision statement & intent

 We measure the impact of our curriculum in a variety of ways.
 A triangulation of monitoring and evaluation evidence provides us with a clear picture of the quality of literacy teaching, the effectiveness and suitability of the curriculum and the attainment and progress of our pupils.

-By looking at children’s books, observing lessons and conducting pupil voice activities you will see that children demonstrate increasing familiarity with different genres meaning that children can also focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
+In Writing, by looking at children’s books, observing lessons and conducting pupil voice activities you will see that children demonstrate increasing familiarity with different genres meaning that children can also focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
 You will also see that children are making at least good progress throughout the academic year and that there is sustained progression across the school.

 Children will be able to produce written work in all areas of the curriculum of a similar standard.
 The skills taught in English lessons will be effectively transferred in to other subjects; this shows a consolidation of skills and that children know more, remember more and can do more.